rlogank/browser-for-reddit/README.md

  - Filter posts by subreddit in realtime
  - Allows you to quickly see if a thread's comments are generally positive, or negative, and how much so

+ ## How to install
+  - Clone the repo
+  - Install dependencies with `npm install`
+  - Run `npm start`
+  - Open the browser and navigate to http://localhost:3000

 ## Todo
  - Finish individual post pages
  - Create subreddit pages